 First, let us look at the possible side effects of almond flour.

 - May Not Help In Losing Weight

-Almond flour is known to be rich in omega-6 fatty acids.
+Almond flour is known to be high in omega-6 fatty acids.
 Research states that an excess intake of omega-6 fatty acids may cause later-life cardiovascular issues.
-However, the research also suggests this issue may be subject to ethnic backgrounds and health status.
+However, the research also suggests this issue may be subject to ethnic backgrounds and health status of an individual.
 Further studies are required to draw conclusive evidence (6).